-But former Longhorn Kevin Durant did something this year accomplished by only five other players in NBA history — shoot 50 percent from the field, 40 percent from three-point range and 90 percent from the free throw line in a season while taking the minimum amount of shots required.
-Durant was unable to win the scoring title for the fourth straight year, getting passed up by the New York Knicks’ Carmelo Anthony this month.
+But former Longhorn Kevin Durant did something this year accomplished by only six other players in NBA history -- shoot 50 percent from the field, 40 percent from three-point range and 90 percent from the free throw line in a season.
+Durant was unable to win the scoring title for the fourth straight year, getting pased up by the New York Knicks’ Carmelo Anthony this month.

 Anthony averaged a whopping 36.9 points per game in nine April games, sitting out the Knicks’ final two regular season games.
 Durant, who did not play in the Thunder’s regular season finale against Milwaukee, finished the year with 28.1 points per game, second only to Anthony’s 28.7 points per game.
 Had he led the league in scoring this year, Durant would have joined Wilt Chamberlain and Michael Jordan as the only players to ever win four straight NBA scoring titles.

 But Durant, who averaged 25.8 points and 11.1 points per game while winning multiple national player of the year honors during his only season at Texas six seasons ago, shot a career-high 51 percent from the floor, 41.6 percent from the floor and an NBA-best 90.5 percent from the free throw line for Oklahoma City this year.
 In doing so, Durant, 35, became the youngest player to ever join the 50-40-90 club.

 “It shows my progession as a player,” Durant told The Oklahoman last week.
 “It shows how far I’ve come as a player, from shooting 42 percent as a rookie to now shooting 50 [percent] for a whole season.”